 Causes of heart defects

-In around eight out of 10 cases, the reason for the congenital heart defect is unknown.
+In around 8 out of 10 cases, the reason for the congenital heart defect is unknown.
 Some of the known causes of CHD include:

-- Medication and drugs – medication (over-the-counter or prescription) or illicit drugs taken by the mother during pregnancy may increase the risk of congenital heart disorders
+- Medication and drugs – (over-the-counter or prescription) or illicit drugs taken by the mother during pregnancy may increase the risk of congenital heart disorders.

-- Maternal health – factors such as unmanaged diabetes and poor nutrition during pregnancy may increase the risk
+- Maternal health – factors such as unmanaged and may increase the risk.

 - Maternal age – babies of older women are more likely to have a birth defect than babies of younger women.